That's Life!

-That's Life! was a satirical TV consumer affairs programme on the BBC, at its height regularly reaching audiences of fifteen to twenty million, and receiving 10–15,000 letters a week.
+That's Life! was a satirical consumer affairs programme on the BBC, at its height regularly reaching audiences of fifteen to twenty million, and receiving between 10,000 and 15,000 letters a week.
 The series was broadcast on BBC1 for 21 years, from 26 May 1973 until 19 June 1994.

 Format

-That's Life was a magazine which mixed serious and light-hearted items combined with satire in a studio-based format with film inserts, devised by Peter Chafer, John Lloyd and Esther Rantzen, it was presented and produced by Esther Rantzen with various teams of reporters and contributors.
-Special spin-off programmes concentrated on serious topics which were first aired on That's Life, such as childbirth, mental health and child abuse.
-Its journalism relied on the skills of researchers many of whom went on to hold very senior jobs both inside and outside the media industry.
+That's Life! was a magazine programme that blended light-hearted observations on everyday life, reports on consumer affairs (often blended with satire), and hard-hitting investigations in a studio-based format, with film inserts.
+Devised by Peter Chafer, John Lloyd and Esther Rantzen, it was presented and produced by Esther Rantzen with various teams of reporters and contributors.
+Special spin-off programmes concentrated on serious topics that were first aired on That's Life!, such as childbirth, mental health and child abuse.
+The programme's journalism relied on the skills of researchers many of whom went on to hold senior jobs both inside and outside the media industry.

 The large audiences, regularly topping the ratings charts and reaching a maximum of 22.5 million viewers, resulted in several changes in laws and practice, such as the introduction of compulsory seat belts for children, support for transplantation and the installing of safe surfaces in children's playgrounds.